On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Introduction

 Using the bounds on the spin we obtain bounds on the mass.
 The latter are confronted with the reference values obtained through dynamical observations.
-The idea that the confrontations of the predictions of the models for the HF QPOs for the masses of the observed black holes on the one side, with the dynamically obtained masses on the other side, are an indication of a bad model has been exploited by \citet{StuchlikKolosGRO}.
+The idea that the confrontations of the predictions of the models for the HF QPOs for the masses of the observed black holes on the one side, with the dynamically obtained masses on the other side, are an indication of a bad model has been exploited by \cite{StuchlikKolosGRO}.
 They applied it to the microquasar GRO 1655-40.
-A possible outcome of the ascertained conflicts was proposed by the same authors in \citep{StuchlikKolosGRO_explained}.
+A possible outcome of the ascertained conflicts was proposed by the same authors in \cite{StuchlikKolosGRO_explained}.

 It appears that the mass constraints coming from some models for the HF QPOs fail to explain the observed masses.
 Can these failures be attributed to random effects?
 In attempt to find an answer to this question we propose a method for the measurement of the ``average success'' of the models.
-In brief, we find the average position of the observed masses in the intervals that a given model provides for a sample of (only) three objects.
-In order to allow averaging we projects all mass intervals to the unit interval.
-Then we evaluate the average position of the projected observed masses.
-If it is outside of the unit interval, then failures are either too big or occur too often or both, and we have serious reason to question the viability of the given model.
+In brief, we normalize the predicted mass interval and the reference masses which allows us to make comparison and averaging between the different objects.

+The experimental data for the object is given in the next section.
+The models are presented in Section~3.
+Then, follows a detailed description of the method that we use to obtain conservative lower bounds on the spins of the black holes.
+The bounds on the masses of the studied objects that we obtain are in Section~5.
+Section~6 contains the assessment of the quality of the models based on their average success.
+Summary of the results can be found in the last section.
+The main formulas are in Appendices A and B.